thasup/microservices-ecommerce/README.md

   <!-- - Product search feature (work in process...) -->
   <!-- - Sorting and filtering all product on store (work in process...) -->

-Something might be a bit exaggerated but one certain thing is that I put all my heart into creating this project. happy browsing! :D
+Something might be a bit exaggerated but one certain thing is that I put all my ❤️ into creating this project. happy browsing! 😊

 # Install